Motion To Waive Ex-Felon's Fines To Be Heard in Florida - WMNF

 Robert Coleman, a 33 year old ex-felon, wants to vote.
 However, he owes $95,000 in fines to the court system.
 Last week, officials from the Alachua County’s Public Defender’s Office filed a motion, the first of its kind in the County, requesting that the court suspend his outstanding debt.
-The case is viewed at a litmus test to gauge how judiciary might rule on suspending felons’ outstanding debts in order to obtain their right to vote.
+The case is viewed as a litmus test to gauge how judiciary might rule on suspending felons’ outstanding debts in order to obtain their right to vote.

 Coleman was a 26 year student at Santa Fe College when he was arrested on drug trafficking charges.
 This was his first, and only arrest.
 He spent 86 days in jail, and then was placed on probation for 5 years.
 He also, received a financial obligation to the court of more than $108,000.
 So far, he has been able to pay off $13,458.